Oregon: Flora and fauna

 Typical of a western state, Oregon is home to a unique and diverse array of wildlife.
-Roughly 60 percent of the state is covered in forest, while the areas west of the Cascades are more densely populated by forest, making up around 80 percent of the landscape.
+Roughly 60 percent of Oregon is covered in forest.
+The areas west of the Cascades are more densely populated by forest, making up around 80 percent of the landscape.
 Some 60 percent of Oregon's forests are within federal land.
 Oregon is the top timber producer of the lower 48 states.